 Kittens need roughly twice the nutrients of adult cats, for both growth and energy.
 Obviously, their tummies cannot handle large quantities of food.
 Therefore, much like human babies, they need frequent feedings at first, tapering off as they grow.
 It is important during this time to weigh the kittens regularly, to ensure they are gaining regularly, but not becoming overly fat.
 Their hunger will usually be a pretty good guideline for determining if they are getting enough nutrition.

-Note: These guidelines refer to feedings of canned food; dry food will be addressed later.
+Note: These guidelines refer to feedings of canned food.

 - Around 6 Months: You may gradually space out the meals to twice daily.

-Dry food is more for the convenience of the caregiver than for the nutritional needs of the cat.
-This subject is discussed more fully in the article on Canned Cat Food.
-However, in the past, cats have lived long and happy lives on an exclusive diet of dry foods, and for working caregivers, adult cats may be fed a meal of canned food morning and night, with dry food left out for "grazing."
+Veterinarians say dry food given for the convenience of the caregiver will meet the nutritional needs of the cat as long it is complete and balanced.
+Cats have lived long and happy lives on an exclusive diet of dry foods, and for working caregivers, adult cats may be fed a meal of canned food morning and night, with dry food left out for "grazing."

 Geriatric and Special Needs Cats

-Older cats and "special needs" cats with conditions requiring specific dietary needs may need to be fed more often.
+Older cats can be on the same feeding schedule as adult cats as long as haven't developed conditions requiring specific dietary needs.
 It is best with these cats to follow your veterinarian's directions for feeding, both to schedule and type of food.